Ahvaz: Football

 Football is a major part of the city's culture.
 The abundant enthusiasm has made Ahvaz home to three Iranian major Football clubs: Foolad, Esteghlal Khuzestan are currently playing in the Persian Gulf Pro League, and Esteghlal Ahvaz is playing in Azadegan League.

 Foolad have won the league on two occasions, the 2013–2014 season and the 2004–2005 season.
 Esteghlal Ahvaz finished runners–up in the league in the 2006–2007 season.
 In 2016, Esteghlal Khuzestan won the league for the first time.

 A number of other teams such as Foolad B the second team of Foolad and Karun Khuzestan play in the 2nd Division.

 Futsal

+Foolad Arena, home of Foolad FC.

 Ahvaz has also two teams in the Iranian Futsal Super League, which are Sherkat Melli Haffari Iran FSC and Gaz Khozestan FSC.